-We have a calculation policy to reflect progression in the range of strategies taught, whilst giving flexibility to model the four operations in a variety of ways - this ensures consistency throughout the school.
-This policy follows Power Maths explicitly.
+We have calculation policies to reflect progression in the range of strategies taught, whilst giving flexibility to model the four operations in a variety of ways - this ensures consistency throughout the school.
+These policies follows Power Maths explicitly.

 Inclusion and Equal Opportunities